zopinrd/sistemaDeAutenticacao/README.md

   updated_at timestamp with time zone default timezone('utc', now()) );

+-- Comentários para documentação comment on table public.profiles is 'Tabela de perfis personalizados sincronizados com auth.users';
+comment on column public.profiles.id is 'UUID do usuário (igual ao auth.users.id)';
+comment on column public.profiles.username is 'Nome de usuário público e único';
+comment on column public.profiles.full_name is 'Nome completo do usuário';
+comment on column public.profiles.bio is 'Biografia curta';
+comment on column public.profiles.website is 'Website pessoal ou rede social';
+comment on column public.profiles.avatar_url is 'URL do avatar';
+comment on column public.profiles.location is 'Localização';

--- Trigger para atualizar o campo updated_at create or replace function public.set_updated_at() returns trigger as $$ begin new.updated_at = now();
+-- Trigger para updated_at
+create or replace function public.handle_updated_at() returns trigger as $$ begin new.updated_at = now();